OpenTails/CRUMPET-Android/README.md

 Please see separate document entitled "EarGear Protocol" for full details

-## DIGITAiL / MiTail notes
+## DIGITAiL & MiTail over BLE

 Over Bluetooth, you find the device by its ID, then you find its service (like its battery gauge) and the its characteristic (what's the power level?) and then Connect.
 And read the info, and show it, or write to it!

-DIGITAiL
+#DIGITAiL
-Device name is "(!)Tail1" (for DIGITAiL) or "mitail" for MiTail

-Device Service [0xffe0] (for DIGITAiL)
+Device name is "(!)Tail1" (for DIGITAiL) or "mitail" for MiTail Device Service [0xffe0] (for DIGITAiL)
 Device Characteristic [0xffe1]

 Note: You cannot use DIGITAiL when it is connected to the power supply.

-MiTail
+#MiTail
 Device name is "mitail"
 Device Service is 3af2108b-d066-42da-a7d4-55648fa0a9b6 5bfd6484-ddee-4723-bfe6-b653372bbfd6 - Rx characteristic
 c6612b64-0087-4974-939e-68968ef294b0 - Tx characteristic

 All aspects of the Tail are controlled through these services and these characteristics.
-The app will send a text string to the tail to the right characteristic.

-And there are 11 built in moves you can call up immediately.

 Note: you can use MiTail whilst its charging.

+--

+There are 11 built in moves you can call up immediately.

 ## BUILT IN MOVES